 The charge of the Winter Institute Committee is to provide an educational forum for new school counselors, college counselors and college admissions counselors.
-The Institute is a one day intensive program that brings new admissions professionals together for networking and discussion with seasoned professionals.
-Through lectures, workshops, and round table discussions, the mentors guide discussions with the participants and share their expertise to provide a foundation of knowledge in topics that touch on all aspects of our profession.
-The one day professional development event is designed to complement other NYSACAC opportunities (such as Summer Institute) and provide another opportunity to support new school counseling and admissions professionals and assist with building support networks.
+The Institute is a one-day intensive program that brings new school/CBO/college counselors and admissions professionals together for networking and discussion with seasoned professionals.
+Through lectures, workshops, and round table discussions, the mentors guide discussions with the participants and share their expertise to provide a foundation of knowledge in topics that touch on all aspects of the profession.
+The one-day professional development event is designed to complement other NYSACAC opportunities (such as Summer Institute) and provide another opportunity to support new school counseling and admissions professionals and assist with building support networks.

-- Select presenters and topics for each year ensuring that presentations are topical and are applicable to all audience members. - Prepare and administer the budget for the Institute - Select host sites that are strategic and encourage maximum attendance. - Promote the Institute by managing all communication plans to encourage maximum attendance. - Maintain all records for the Institute - Conduct participant and presenter surveys at the conclusion of each event.
-Use data to influence decisions for the following year. - Submit reports to respective VP prior to board meetings as determined by the yearly board calendar
+• Select presenters and topics for each year ensuring that presentations are topical and are applicable to all audience members.

+- Prepare and administer the budget for Winter Institute. - Select host sites that are strategic and encourage maximum attendance. - Promote the Institute by managing all communication plans to encourage maximum attendance. - Maintain all records for Winter Institute. - Conduct participant and presenter surveys at the conclusion of each event.
+Use data to influence decisions for the following year. - Submit reports to respective VP prior to board meetings as determined by the yearly board calendar. - Submit an article for the spring newsletter that recaps Winter Institute. - Maintain and update detailed policies and procedures that include a list of important items that need to be taken care of each month.